unixorn/awesome-zsh-plugins/README.md

 1. Clone the plugin into your prezto modules directory
 2. Add the plugin to your `.zpreztorc` file
 3. Open a new terminal window or tab

+## Writing New Plugins

+I've documented some recommendations for writing a new plugin [here](https://github.com/unixorn/awesome-zsh-plugins/blob/master/Writing_Plugins.md)